-For many Australians, a beach house or a country retreat is the ultimate lifestyle purchase but given the potentially substantial costs involved, often the only way to make it pay is to rent your holiday pad out to the public for part or all of the year.
+For many Australians, a beach house or a country retreat is the ultimate lifestyle purchase.
+Given the potentially substantial costs involved, often the only way to make it pay is to rent your holiday pad out to the public for part or all of the year.

-Any income you earn from renting out your holiday home is assessable to tax and needs to be declared on your tax return, but because the income is taxable, you can also claim a tax deduction for any costs incurred in earning that income.
+Any income you earn from renting out your holiday home is assessable income and needs to be declared on your tax return.
+Generally, if income is taxable, you can also claim a tax deduction for any costs in earning that income, subject to some restrictions.

 Every year, the ATO looks closely at tax claims which relate to holiday homes to ensure that people aren’t over-claiming their tax deductions.
 The boom in holiday home ownership throws up particular challenges for the taxman, both in making sure that they know exactly who owns what and also in making sure that taxpayers aren’t rorting the system.